EriksenJ/ra_guide/README.md

 ## Suggestions

 - Scoop
-	- A Powershell tool for Windows that helps you install and keep software updated.
+	- A Powershell tool for Windows that helps you install and update software updated.
 	- Working on university-provided IT equipment can give update and installation problems if you do not have administrator rights over the computer.
 This can be circumvented by ensuring that all (or most) programs are installed in your own user path.
 Scoop does this.
 	- We presently use the Powershell tool `scoop` to manage the installation of most software on my system. `scoop` uses recipes created by others to install (often) the latest versions of programs.
 	- Installing a program with `scoop` is as simple as `scoop install program`.